-- 1. To receive a NOAA weather channel, press the WX key from any channel.
+- To receive a NOAA weather channel, press the WX key from any channel.
 The transceiver will go to the last selected weather channel. - 2.
-Press the UP or DOWN key on the microphone to select a different NOAA weather channel. - 3.
-To exit from the NOAA weather channels, press the WX key.
+Turn the Channel Selector knob on the radio or on the microphone to select a different NOAA weather channel. - To exit from the NOAA weather channels, press the WX key.
 The transceiver returns to the channel it was on prior to a weather channel.